NoMore201/playmaker/README.md

 - `LANG_LOCALE`: set a specific locale.
 Defaults to the system one if not set
 - `LANG_TIMEZONE`: set a specific timezone.
 Defaults to `Europe/Berlin` if not set
 - `CRONTAB_STRING`: crontab string to configure automatic updates.
 Defaults to every night at 2AM (`0 2 * * *`)
+- `DEVICE_CODE`: specify a device to be used by playmaker, defaults to `bacon` (OnePlus One) if not specified.
+For a list of supported devices see [this file](https://raw.githubusercontent.com/NoMore201/googleplay-api/master/gpapi/device.properties)

 To enable HTTPS through playmaker, without an external tool, just define `HTTPS_CERTFILE` and `HTTPS_KEYFILE` with paths to those file.
 If these variables are not set, tornado will default to http.

 If you want to browse apps for a specific country, you need to specify the variables `LANG_LOCALE` and `LANG_TIMEZONE`.
 Before creating an issue "cannot find app X", make sure the app is available it that country.

 The docker run command will look like this:
 ```